Earth Activist Training (Full PDC)

 Shelby Geitner manages Lavenant Gardens, a small-scale agroecological farming business at Lavenant.
 Shelby strives for creating garden spaces that are both productive and pedagogic.
 She also manages the English language learning Eco-Camps offered at Grain&Sens through the non-profit, The Wooden House.
 For more information on Shelby’s work with The Wooden House and Lavenant Gardens, visit the Grain&Sens website.

 The all-inclusive cost for bringing a child (food, accommodation and activities during approximately 8 hours/day) is €400/child for the 14 days.
-If you are unable to pay this fee, please contact us so we can look for a solution together.
+If you are unable to pay this fee, please contact us HERE so we can look for a solution together.

 Food & Accommodation